Murder vs Manslaughter vs Homicide Fighting For Your FreedomMake The Right Call 714-879-5770

 Manslaughter, while lacking malicious intent, can still be voluntary.
 Voluntary manslaughter occurs when someone is strongly provoked in an instance where any other reasonable person may be provoked and kills another "in the heat of the moment.”
 For example, a man comes home to find his wife cheating on him and he kills her lover while incited and before he can be calmed down.
 It could be possible to convince the district attorney to file a manslaughter charge instead of murder since the husband had no time to premeditate his actions.

 When the death is caused by gross negligence or recklessness, it is considered involuntary manslaughter.
 As discussed before, fatal drunk driving accidents are often used as examples for involuntary manslaughter in California.
-The drunk driver acted grossly negligent in decided to drink while intoxicated, and that action ended another person’s life, so the charge is validated.
+The drunk driver acted grossly negligent in deciding to drive while intoxicated, and that action ended another person’s life, so the charge is validated.

 Many people want to know what the difference in the degrees of murder are in California.
 Murder, while more serious than manslaughter, is also broken up into two tiers in California.
 First-degree murder is the intentional killing of another person with malice and planning.